dmetivie/Robust-Randomized-Quasi-Monte-Carlo-paper-code/README.md

 Here are some:

 - Works only for Julia.
-- Reactive, i.e., if you change one parameter somewhere in the notebook, all other parameters depending on function, plots, text, etc. will be automatically reevaluated to the new value.
+- Reactive, i.e., if you change one parameter somewhere in the notebook, all other parameters depending on function, plots, text, etc. will be automatically reevaluated accordingly.
 This allows one to quickly explore the effects of changing parameters, methods, etc.
 - They are reproducible by nature, i.e., all the exact information on versioning used to generate the result is contained in the notebook.
 - They are Julia files, i.e., one can open them as a simple and readable Julia script or as the notebook version.